Shopify/flash-list/documentation/docs/known-issues.md

 FlashList and FlatList have very different internal.
 While the API is almost the same, the behaviour might be different in some cases due to a bug, limitation or missing implementation.
 In any case, if the issue is already listed here don't create a new one.

-### 1) recyclerlistview requires a bounded size exception
+### 1) FlashList's rendered size is not usable warning

-`FlashList` uses [recyclerlistview](https://github.com/Flipkart/recyclerlistview) to leverage recycling capability. `recyclerlistview` requires deterministic boundaries, this doesn't mean fixed height/width and could just be `flex: 1`.
-It should mount with some height and width.
-Layout setups like `flex-start` on parent will not work.
-If you can't do this then a nice workaround is to use `estimatedListSize` prop.
-If your list is fullscreen, you can just pass `Dimensions.get("window")`.
-It's good to pass accurate values.
-Please note that you cannot apply style directly to `FlashList` so you may need to wrap it in a `View`. `FlashList` will take the size of it's parent.
+`FlashList` uses [recyclerlistview](https://github.com/Flipkart/recyclerlistview) to leverage its recycling capability. `recyclerlistview's` default layout algorithm cannot work without a valid size.
+It needs to first measure itself and then decide how much to draw and reuse.
+So, make sure that the parent of the list mounts with a valid size (>=2px) and `FlashList` will match the size of its parent.
+Please note that you cannot apply style directly to `FlashList` so you may need to wrap it in a `View`.

 Please note most lists do mount with deterministic sizes so make sure to check if you really need workarounds.